Total Carbon Column Observing Network: Measurement technique

 The main instrument at each TCCON site is a Bruker IFS 125HR (HR for high resolution, ~0.02 cm^{−1}) or occasionally 120HR Fourier transform spectrometer.
 Sunlight is directed into the spectrometer by solar tracking mirrors and other optics.
 The spectrometers measure the absorption of direct sunlight by atmospheric trace gases primarily in the near infrared region.
 This remote sensing technique produces a precise and accurate measurement of the total column abundance of the trace gas.
-The main limitation to this technique is that measurements can not be recorded when it is not sunny (i.e. there are no measurements available at nighttime or when there is heavy cloud cover).
+The TCCON measures in the near infrared region because the near infrared region contains absorption bands for O_{2}, CO_{2}, CH_{4}, CO, and N_{2}O which are the gases of interest that are temperature independent and not overly saturated.